 If you do not travel with your pet and decide to ship it separately, it will be shipped as cargo in the pressurized cargo compartment of an airplane.
 Fees are assessed by the kennel’s weight, size, and by destination.
 Keep in mind that this option is far more expensive than traveling with your pet as checked baggage or in the cabin.

 The repatriation of your pets is another important issue.
 Depending on the prevalence of rabies in the foreign country of your residence, your pet might need to be quarantined upon returning home.
 Cats in general are not required to have proof of rabies immunization upon reentry into the U.S., but regulations vary from state to state.
 Cats and dogs entering Hawaii, for example, have a mandatory quarantine, since Hawaii in the only state in the U.S. that is entirely rabies-free.
 Birds of U.S. origin can usually return to the USA, but they need to be quarantined at a USDA animal import center for thirty days.
 Importation to the USA of birds of non-U.S. origin is restricted from many countries, due to the threat of Avian influenza.

-Volker Poelzl is the Senior Consulting Editor for TransitionsAbroad.com.
+Volker Poelzl is a Living Abroad Contributing Editor for TransitionsAbroad.com.
 His housemates include an African Grey Parrot, a Love Bird, a cat, and a dog.